Skip to main content

 Equity-based options fund you now, with a planned exit to A-pricing.

 Your score is one input — lenders also weigh income stability, down payment / loan-to-value, and debt ratios.
 A lower score with a big down payment often still qualifies.
+For how scores are calculated, the Financial Consumer Agency of Canada is the official reference.
 We model your whole file, not just the number.

 Bruised credit?
 You still have options.